seanlerner/clip-trigger/README.md

 Restart Clip Trigger and test out your new trigger.

-If you'd like to share your trigger with the world, add it to the Clip Trigger Directory.
+If you'd like to share your trigger with the world, add it to the [Clip Trigger Directory repo](https://github.com/seanlerner/clip-trigger-directory).